gchumillas/eslint-plugin-mutate/README.md

 console.log(items) // prints [2, 3] !!!
 ```

-This plugin solves this problem by enforcing a naming convention that makes mutations explicit:
+This plugin solves this problem by enforcing explicit mutation markers that make side effects visible:

 ```ts
 // ⚠️ `items` is mutated in origin